 Program: Hospitality Management

-Even as Mary Beth Leone's stimulating career in the hotel management and tourism industries was flourishing, she discovered her true calling in the educational arena.
+Even as her career in the hotel management and tourism industries was flourishing, Leone always had teaching in the back of her mind.

-That moment occurred on her very first night in the classroom as a part-time COD faculty member, teaching a humble Housekeeping class.
+Leone discovered her true calling in the educational arena on her very first night in the classroom as a part-time College of DuPage faculty member, teaching a Housekeeping course.

-This love of teaching has proved successful for Leone, who has been cited in the past as COD's Overall Outstanding Faculty Member.
-The teaching philosophy of this outstanding faculty member starts with establishing a relationship among herself and her students.
+Her ability to mine her varied work experiences and then translate them into classroom lessons has proven to be invaluable for her students.
+Leone starts with establishing a relationship between herself and her students.
 Taking a cue from one of her professors at Purdue University, where she earned a bachelor's degree in Restaurant, Hotel, Institutional and Tourism Management, Leone begins to connect with her charges the very first day of class.

 “The more I get to know them, the better I am in understanding what they need.
 Each individual needs something different from their teacher, and it is up to the educator to figure out what that is.”